-Black label or a black tag on the leg indicates a 100% pure bred ibérico pig, cured for at least 36 months.
+Black label or a black tag.
+The real deal – jamón de bellota.
+A 100% pure bred ibérico pig, with jamón cured for at least 36 months.
 A full leg of jamón de bellota from one of these champions can easily set you back €400 plus.
 Serious prices for serious jamón!

-Red label or a red tag: still jamón de bellota, but from an ibérico pig cross-bred with another variety.
+Red label or a red tag: still jamón de bellota (acorn fed), but from an ibérico pig cross-bred with another variety.
 The label will state the percentage of ibérico – for example, ‘50% raza ibérica‘.
 Expect to pay €15-20 for 100g.

-Jamón cebo de campo: the ibérico pigs are free range, but fed mostly on grain, not acorns.
 Green label or tag.
+Known as jamón cebo de campo: the ibérico pigs are free range, but fed mostly on grain, not acorns.

-Jamón de cebo: the ibérico pigs are farm raised and fed on grain.
 White label or tag.
+Known as jamón de cebo: the ibérico pigs are farm raised and fed on grain.